 This 68-year-old woman came to see Dr. Romanelli ‘about her wrinkles’.
 A vibrant person, she was unhappy with the appearance of sagging skin on her neck, face and around her eyes....
 View Case

 Eyelid surgery is one of the most popular procedures we perform.
-Your consultation with Dr. Romanelli or Dr. Pincus is an important time to discuss your cosmetic goals and your expectations for the surgery.
+Your consultation with Dr. Romanelli, Dr. Pincus, or Dr. Layliev is an important time to discuss your cosmetic goals and your expectations for the surgery.
 Your surgeon will answer your questions and do a thorough facial examination.
 At the same time, he may also suggest either alternative or additional cosmetic procedures, such as a forehead lift.

 - Where incisions will be made